-This course provides students the opportunity to inspect aircraft components for wear, identify aircraft hardware and materials, learn the basic theory of heat-treatment processes, nondestructive inspection procedures, and perform dye-penetrant and magnetic particle inspections.
-The course will also cover fluid lines and fittings, which must be of the correct size and material.
-The student is introduced to the selection of materials for both rigid and flexible fluid lines and to the proper installation of various types of aircraft fittings on these lines.
-The student is also taught the proper installation and inspection of highpressure fluid lines in an aircraft.
-This course also covers the importance of recognizing and properly treating an aircraft structure that shows evidence of corrosion.
-This introduces the student to the selection of cleaning materials, with emphasis on their relationship to the type of material being cleaned.
-It stresses the identification of the various types of corrosion, the evaluation of corrosion damage, the proper way of removing the corrosion deposits, and treatment of the corroded areas.
+There are four distinct areas of emphasis covered in this course of instruction: nondestructive inspection, heat treatment and welding, precision measurement, and aircraft hardware.
+The fluid lines in a modern aircraft must be of the correct size and material and be supported in the correct manner.
+In this course, the student is introduced to the proper selection of materials for both rigid and flexible fluid lines and to the proper installation of various types of aircraft fittings on these lines.
+The student is also taught the proper installation and inspection of high-pressure fluid lines in an aircraft.
+This course covers the importance of recognizing and properly treating an aircraft structure that shows evidence of corrosion.
+An introduction to the selection of cleaning materials with an emphasis on their relationship to the type of material being cleaned is presented.
+It stresses the identification of the various types of corrosion, the evaluation of corrosion damage, the proper way of removing the corrosion deposits and treatment of the corroded areas.